atharaq/atharaq.github.io/discrete/lesson17.md

     <ol>
         <li>This is <strong>not transitive</strong>.
 Notice that $-1(0) \geq 0$, and $0(1) \geq 0$, but $(-1)(1) \lt 0$, so $x = -1$, $y = 0$, and $z = 1$ gives our counterexample.</li>
         <li><p>This <strong>is</strong> an equivalence relation.
 For any $x \in \mathbb{N}$, either $x \leq 100$ or $x > 100$, and so either way $x \sim x$> If $x \sim y$, then either both are less than 100, or both are greater than 100, and so changing the order of $x$ and $y$ will not change anything here.
 If $x \sim y$ and $y \sim z$, then check if $x \leq 100$.
 If so, then $y \leq 100$ and therefore $z \leq 100$, and so $x \sim z$.
 If $x > 100$, then $y > 100$ and therefore $z > 100$, and so $x \sim z$ as well.
 Therefore $\sim$ is transitive.</p>
         <p>There are exactly two equivalence classes here: all numbers from $0, \ldots, 100$ are in one class, and all numbers from $101$ and on are in a second class.</p>
+        <p>Notice that this one has a kind of "sameness" property: $x$ and $y$ are considered "the same" if they are both "small" or both "large" (where we set $100$ as our cutoff point for thinking of numbers as small or large).</p>
         </li>
         <li>This is <strong>not symmetric</strong>, since $3 - 2 \in \mathbb{N}$ but $2 - 3$ is not.</li>
         <li>This is <strong>not reflexive</strong>: $\frac{1}{2} \cdot \frac{1}{2} \not \in \mathbb{Z}$.</li>